BenDRoberson/US-COVID-Case-Visualization/README.md

 3. Data on Reopening Dates from Rearc on [AWS Data Exchange](https://aws.amazon.com/marketplace/pp/COVID-19-United-States-Reopen-and-Shut-Down-Status/prodview-ejbvrkmiwc5so)

 These datasets were condensed and combined to create the final visualization.

+You can see the visualization in the associated github pages link.